APIYOJENNIFER/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 7. Function that checks for lowercase character
 8. Print a string in uppercase
 9. Print the last digit of a number
+10. Function that adds two integers and returns the result